10cl/chatdev/README.md

 </div>

-ChatDev IDE is an tools for building your ai agent, Whether it's NPCs in games or powerful agent tools, you can design what you want for this platform.
+ChatDev IDE is a tools for building your AI agent, Whether it's NPCs in games or powerful agent tools, you can design what you want for this platform.

 It accelerates prompt engineering through **JavaScript Support** that allows implementing complex prompting techniques.